-Recruitment is now open for our 2017/18 Volunteer Police Cadet (VPC) programme.
+Recruitment has now closed for our 2017/18 Volunteer Police Cadet (VPC) programme.

 The programme will begin in September 2017 and run for the school academic year.

 Volunteer Police Cadets are young people aged between 13 and 17 who are passionate about adding an extra dimension to their lives, and have a keen interest in policing.
 They play a vital role in helping us to deliver and improve the service we provide to our communities.

 If you will be turning 13 before 31 August 2017, you can apply to be a police cadet.

 During your time with us you will be given a unique insight into policing, and you’ll get the opportunity to visit different policing units and see behind the scenes.

 You’ll be mixing with a range of officers from different areas and backgrounds, and you’ll get to learn basic knowledge across a range of policing activities, including issues around drugs, alcohol and antisocial behaviour.